core-wg/resource-directory/draft-ietf-core-resource-directory.md

           	<list>
  				<t hangText="rd := ">RD Function Set path (mandatory).
 This is the path of the RD Function Set.
 An RD SHOULD use the value "rd" for this variable whenever possible.</t>
  				<t hangText="ep := ">Endpoint (mandatory).
 The endpoint identifier or name of the registering node, unique within that domain.
 The maximum length of this parameter is 63 bytes. </t>
  				<t hangText="d := ">Domain (optional).
 The domain to which this endpoint belongs.
 The maximum length of this parameter is 63 bytes.
 Optional.
 When this parameter is elided, the RD MAY associate the endpoint with a configured default domain.
-The domain value is needed to export the end-point to DNS-SD (see <xref target="dns-sd"/>) </t>
+The domain value is needed to export the endpoint to DNS-SD (see <xref target="dns-sd"/>) </t>
  				<t hangText="et := ">Endpoint Type (optional).
 The semantic type of the endpoint.
 The maximum length of this parameter is 63 bytes.
 Optional.</t>
           		<t hangText="lt := ">Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 60-4294967295.
 If no lifetime is included, a default value of 86400 (24 hours) SHOULD be assumed.</t>
  				<t hangText="con := ">Context (optional).
 This parameter sets the scheme, address and port at which this server is available in the form scheme://host:port.
 Optional.
 In the absence of this parameter the scheme of the protocol, source IP address and source port of the register request are assumed.
 This parameter is compulsory when the directory is filled by an installation tool.</t>